Gauthamkv14/GenAI-Workshop-/Twitter_Senti_Analysis/README.md

 # 🐦 Twitter Sentiment & Emotion Analysis (MVP)

 This project analyzes **Twitter text data** to detect both **sentiment** (positive / neutral / negative) and **emotions** (27 fine-grained categories).
-It combines state-of-the-art NLP models with clean visualizations to give **insight into how people feel online**.
+It combines NLP models with clean visualizations to give **insight into how people feel online**.

 ---